-Where and how can I buy your work?
+Where and how can I buy your work and how can I contact you?

 How much are your dolls, miniatures and illustrations?

 Figuring out prices can be quite challenging.
-Remember most art dolls are one off, unique and handmade.
+Most of my dolls are one off, unique and handmade.
 I rarely make two of the same doll and I often work with scraps of original vintage fabrics and finds.
-Demand for my hand stitched pieces at the level they are currently at has resulted in me being able to put higher prices on my work.
-I feel this now properly reflects my craftsmanship, time, vision and dedicated following.

 Dolls - between £150 - £300